openedx/edx-platform/docs/en_us/ORA2/source/PeerAssessment_Students.rst

 Read the question carefully.
 Some instructors include important information in the question, such as how long your response must be or specific topics your response must cover.

+.. note:: Your response must contain fewer than 10,000 words (approximately the equivalent of 20 pages of 8.5x11 paper, with text single-spaced).

 After you compose a response, type it into the response field under **Your Response**, and then click **Submit your response and move to the next step**.
 If you can't finish your response all at once, you can click **Save Your Progress** to save a draft of your response, and then come back and submit it later.

 After you submit your response, if no other students have submitted responses yet, you'll see the following message: